solvdinc/devlaba01/README.md

 This repository contain all information about the lectures and serve as central repository to submit all your class works.

 ## Structure
-You need to create a repo in the `homeworks` folder.
+You need to create a folder in the `homeworks` folder.
 The name should be `firstName-lastName`.
 E.g. for a developer Dmitry Mishin the name would be `dmitry-mishin`.
 Sub-folder should have the same name as a lecture name.

 ## Pull Requests
 ### Naming